By: Dipesh Navsaria, MPH, MSLIS, MD, FAAP

 Learn more here.

-How to give a sponge bath
+How to give a baby a sponge bath

 A sponge bath is like a regular bath, except you don't put your baby in the water.